What to Consider Before You Return to In-Person Sessions

 What should I tell my clients about masks and vaccine requirements?

-Draft a policy letter for your practice, or customize a letter template.
+Draft a policy letter for your practice, or customize our return to office policy template.
 Bear in mind that each practice is different and that emergency orders are changing quickly.
 It’s recommended to run your final version through your attorney to be sure it’s appropriate under current circumstances.

 Stay inspired